penrose/penrose/tutorial/tutorial-p2.md

 }
 ```

-Notice that in our first example, we did not care about the size of our circle/square/rectangle, but now we do care about the size since we want specific hiearchy of sizes, and in the process of forcing containments of the circles, the circles can get **_TOO BIG_** or **_TOO SMALL_**.
+Notice that in our first example, we did not care about the size of our shapes, but now we do care about the size since we want specific hiearchy of sizes, and in the process of forcing containments of the circles, the circles can get **_TOO BIG_** or **_TOO SMALL_**.
 So we need to specify a range of acceptable sizes for our circles so nothing goes crazy.

 ![no ensures leads to trouble](https://github.com/penrose/penrose/blob/docs-edit/assets/tutorial/part2/no_ensures.png)